 top of page

-DLWBooks print-on-demand; a subsidy of Briartown Publishing.
-All books on this site are written by Deborah Lowe Wright.
+DLWBooks is a print-on-demand bookstore developed out of Briartown Publishing.
+Currently, all books on this site are written by Deborah Lowe Wright in connection with the Pickaway County African American Heritage Association (PCAAHA). (pcaaha.com)

 The love of history began at the age of 9.
 However, researching and writing history started at age 45.
 It began by answering a personal question about African Americans in Circleville, Ohio.
-There was no information readily obtain that told the story of black life in Circleville.
-This motivated search.
-Information found about Circleville's African American community was collected and presented in varying media..
-It was not any easy task.
+There was no information readily available that told the story of black life in Circleville.
+This motivated a search for information about Circleville's African American community.

-The effort was well worth the find of two petitions signed by 147 black men to the United States Congress in 1870.
-These men, denied the right to exercise their newly enfranchisement, asked both Houses of Congress to pass a law to enforce the Fifteenth Amendment.
-Their voice, through these petitions was heard as evidencefor passage of the Enforcement Act of 1870.
-My first book, THEY LEFT THEIR MARK, presents facts about the events leading up to April 4, 1870 election.
-Excerpted Congressional debates to add penalties to the Fifteenth Amendment and the Supreme Court's dismantling of the Enforcement Act are highlighted.
+The effort was well worth the task after finding that two petitions signed by 147 black men in Circleville, Pickaway County, were sent to and read in both houses of the United States Congress in 1870.
+These men, denied the right to exercise their newly acquired right to register and vote, asked both Houses of Congress to pass a law to enforce the Fifteenth Amendment.
+Their voice, through these petitions was heard and entered as evidence for passage of the Enforcement Act of 1870.
+My first book, THEY LEFT THEIR MARK, presents back story of events leading up to April 4, 1870, election.
+The writing also contains records of the Congressional debates over enforcing the Fifteenth Amendment and the Supreme Court's dismantling of the Enforcement Act.
 The book concludes with hope that the struggle for real equality is carried on by the coming generations.

-Deborah Lowe Wright believes that self worth, sound character and accepted identity can not be accomplished without knowledge and understanding of history.
-WHO YOU ARE can be explained by knowing WHO YOU CAME FROM.
-Ms. Wright believes, in each generation, there are things that go undone.
+Deborah Lowe Wright believes that self-worth, sound character and accepted identity cannot be accomplished without knowledge and understanding of history.
+The people, places and events of the generations before help to understand who you are today.
+Ms. Wright believes, in previous generation, there are things that go undone.
 Each task, having a purpose, needs to be completed.
 Every generation that does not finish the task, misses receiving a just reward and burdens the next generation with the charge to complete it.
 Ms. Wright's motivation for researching and sharing history, anyway she can, is to shine a light on the past to illuminate the present to see the future fulfilled.

 INTRODUCTION